Building From Source: Development Container

 Note

-Depending on the resources available on your system, the speed of your internet connection, and other factors, the first build could take several hours.
-Subsequent builds run much faster since some artifacts are cached.
+Depending on your system’s resources, the speed of your internet connection, and other factors, the first build could take several hours.
+Subsequent builds are much faster since some artifacts are cached.

-At the end of the build, your build artifacts will be found under deploy/images/raspberrypi3-64
+At the end of the build, your build artifacts will be under deploy/images/<MACHINE>

 .

-The artifact you will use to flash your board is lmp-base-console-image-raspberrypi3-64.wic.gz
+The artifact you will use to flash your board will be something similar to lmp-base-console-image-<MACHINE>.wic.gz

 .